Fudan-iGEM/2024-wiki/src/human-practices.md

 </p>
 </div>

-Professor Feng firstly denied our plan to measure the content of nickel nanoparticles by UV spectrophotometry, because the absorption peak of organic compounds is much higher than that of nickel nanoparticles, which makes it very difficult or even inaccurate to measure the content of nickel particles.
+Professor Feng firstly denied our plan to measure the content of nickel particles by UV spectrophotometry, because the absorption peak of organic compounds is much higher than that of nickel particles, which makes it very difficult or even inaccurate to measure the content of nickel particles.
 He pointed out that this method cannot effectively capture the characteristic absorption peaks of nanoparticles due to the complex system, and suggested that we use a control group to confirm whether there is interference from the absorption signal of nickel particles.
-In addition, Professor Feng also mentioned that although nickel nanoparticles are theoretically magnetic, their magnetic properties are very weak, making measurement methods using magnetic separation impractical.
+In addition, Professor Feng also mentioned that although nickel particles are theoretically magnetic, their magnetic properties are very weak, making measurement methods using magnetic separation impractical.

 Following his further suggestion, we discussed the possibility of using an electron microscope to observe nanoparticles.
-Electron microscopy can more directly and effectively observe the presence and morphology of nickel nanoparticles, which is more intuitive than ultraviolet spectrophotometry and avoids the interference of complex environments on measurement results.
-Professor Feng also emphasized that special attention should be paid to the oxidation state of nickel nanoparticles, and reminded us to critically analyze the definition and practical application of "zero-valent nickel" mentioned in the literature.
-These suggestions prompted us to re-examine the measurement methods of nickel nanoparticles and choose more reliable techniques for further experiments.
+Electron microscopy can more directly and effectively observe the presence and morphology of nickel particles, which is more intuitive than ultraviolet spectrophotometry and avoids the interference of complex environments on measurement results.
+Professor Feng also emphasized that special attention should be paid to the oxidation state of nickel particles, and reminded us to critically analyze the definition and practical application of "zero-valent nickel" mentioned in the literature.
+These suggestions prompted us to re-examine the measurement methods of nickel particles and choose more reliable techniques for further experiments.

 <br>